-- a fortnightly payment which is payable for his or her benefit from the date of death of the member or former member; - a Gold repatriation health card which provides the Eligible Young Person with free access to treatment for all medical conditions until the earlier of ceasing full time education or turning 25 years of age; and - a fortnightly MRCA supplement payment.
+- a fortnightly payment which is payable for their benefit from the date of death of the member or former member - a Veteran Gold Card which provides the Eligible Young Person with free access to treatment for all medical conditions until the earlier of ceasing full time education or turning 25 years of age - a fortnightly MRCA supplement payment.

-To find out the amounts that may be payable per fortnight, please contact the Department of Veterans' Affairs on 1800 555 254.
+To find out the amounts that may be payable per fortnight, please contact DVA on 1800 VETERAN (1800 838 372).